ayomawdb/kbase.ayoma.me/docs/protocols-and-ports/SMB-Samba-NetBIOS-135-139,445.md

+## SMB-Samba-NetBIOS - (137/udp 138/udp), (137/tcp 139/tcp), 445/tcp

+**Quick Reference**
+**Tools**
+**Hardening**
+**References**

-## Summary
+- Summary

-In computer networking, Server Message Block (SMB), one version of which was also known as Common Internet File System (CIFS, /ˈsɪfs/), operates as an application-layer network protocol[3] mainly used for providing shared access to files, printers, and serial ports and miscellaneous communications between nodes on a network.
-It also provides an authenticated inter-process communication mechanism.
-Most usage of SMB involves computers running Microsoft Windows, where it was known as "Microsoft Windows Network" before the subsequent introduction of Active Directory.
-Corresponding Windows services are LAN Manager Server (for the server component) and LAN Manager Workstation (for the client component).
+  - In computer networking, `Server Message Block (SMB)`, one version of which was also known as `Common Internet File System (CIFS)`, operates as an `application-layer network protocol`.
+  - Mainly used for providing shared access to `files`, `printers`, and `serial ports` and `miscellaneous communications between nodes` on a network.
+  - It also provides an `authenticated inter-process communication` mechanism.
+  - Most usage of SMB involves computers running Microsoft Windows, where it was known as "`Microsoft Windows Network`" before the subsequent introduction of `Active Directory`.
+  - Corresponding Windows services are `LAN Manager Server` (for the server component) and `LAN Manager Workstation` (for the client component).

-SMB can run on top of the session (and lower) network layers in several ways:
+- SMB can run on top of the session (and lower) network layers in several ways:
-Directly over TCP, port 445 via the NetBIOS API, which in turn can run on several transports:[6] On UDP ports 137, 138 & TCP ports 137, 139 (NetBIOS over TCP/IP);
+  - Directly over `TCP, port 445` via the `NetBIOS API`, which in turn can run on several transports.
+  - On `UDP ports 137, 138` & `TCP ports 137, 139` (`NetBIOS over TCP/IP`);
-On several legacy protocols such as NBF, IPX/SPX.
+  - On several legacy protocols such as `NBF`, `IPX/SPX`.
-The SMB "Inter-Process Communication" (IPC) system provides named pipes and was one of the first inter-process mechanisms commonly available to programmers that provides a means for services to inherit the authentication carried out when a client[clarification needed] first connects to an SMB server.[citation needed]
+- The SMB `"Inter-Process Communication" (IPC)` system provides `named pipes` and was one of the first inter-process mechanisms commonly available to programmers that provides a means for services to `inherit the authentication` carried out when a client first connects to an SMB server.

+- Version enumeration
+    ```
+    auxiliary/scanner/smb/smb_version
+    ```
-## Server Message Block (SMB) Versions
+- Server Message Block (SMB) Versions

 | SMB Version     | Windows version     |
 | :-------------- | :------------------ |